Cheap Contact Lenses

 Many opt for monthly direct debit schemes from high street opticians which include lenses, solution and aftercare appointments for one fixed fee.
 These can offer good value, but may also be beaten by buying lenses and solutions online for less and paying for aftercare separately, so do check.

-For example, at the time of writing, 1-Day Acuvue moist lenses cost £31/month on Boots' monthly scheme.
+For example, at the time of writing, One-Day Acuvue moist lenses cost £31/month on Boots' monthly scheme.
 Yet you can get them online for around £300 for a year's supply at the time of writing.
 Tesco offers contact lens aftercare for £15.
 So factor in the aftercare and you can still save £57 over a year.

 Remember though many high street opticians also offer money off glasses, free sight tests and annual health checks, so they can be cost-effective if you'll use all the extras.